 (a) Terminate contracts with the Canadian Commercial Corporation in accordance with—

-(1) The Letter of Agreement (LOA) between the Department of Defence Production (Canada) and the U.S. DoD, “Canadian Agreement” (for a copy of the LOA or for questions on its currency, contact the Office of the Director of Defense Procurement and Acquisition Policy (Contract Policy and International Contracting), email@example.com;
+(1) The Letter of Agreement (LOA) between the Department of Defence Production (Canada) and the U.S. DoD, “Canadian Agreement” (for a copy of the LOA or for questions on its currency, contact the Office of the Principal Director, Defense Pricing and Contracting (Contract Policy) at email@example.com;

 (2) Policies in the Canadian Agreement and Part 249; and